Will sustainable aviation fuel mark the start of ‘guilt-free’ flights for business travellers?

 The issue is that SAF is still significantly more expensive than jet fuel.
 However, as consumer preferences change, airlines are taking SAF more seriously as a way to meet their emissions targets and comply with regulations for specific destinations.
 SAS, Lufthansa, Qantas, Alaska, and United are already using SAF for commercial flights.
 American Airlines and Qatar Airways have signed on to an ambition statement to achieve net-zero emissions.

 These efforts are driving demand, and as a result Shell announced in February that it has become the first supplier of SAF to airline customers in Singapore.
 It’s committed to working towards producing around 2 million tonnes of SAF a year by 2025 globally.

 The role of TMCs in the SAF equation

-Victoria says FCM is looking for solutions by working with airlines to encourage discussion of airline sustainability programs and subsequent adoption of those programs, including issues such as SAF.
+Justin says FCM is looking for solutions by working with airlines to encourage discussion of airline sustainability programmes and subsequent adoption of those programmes, including issues such as SAF.

 "It's extremely complex because there are currently no industry standards.
 A lot of eyes are on IATA, which will hopefully help with this.
 FCM has a relationship with IATA that includes working on a SAF programme.
 Ultimately, we can certainly help facilitate discussions between airlines and businesses, and in conjunction with technology and data, help everyone achieve their specific sustainability goals," Justin says.